R-Bower/tsx-monorepo/README.md

 ----

 ### Disclaimers
-Development for this project is ongoing.
-My company will likely be making a private fork once we're ready to incorporate private business logic.
-I'll do my best to keep the public bits updated, but can't make any guarantees!
+Development for this project is ongoing - not sure how much longer the repo is going to stay public.

 Mobile support is coming soon - just need to spruce up the sidebar.
 The nav menu doesn't have links yet, and you'll be stuck on the homepage unless you navigate to urls directly.